Generic selectors

 Boca Juniors

-The Boca Juniors crowd boast of their widespread support in relation to their club.
-‘La Mitad Mas Uno’ (half plus one) states that they are the biggest in Argentina backed by a majority of the population.
+The Boca Juniors crowd boast of their widespread support for their club.
+‘La Mitad Mas Uno’ (half plus one) states that they are the biggest in Argentina and are backed by a majority of the population.

 Boca Juniors are one of the big five football teams in Buenos Aires, Argentina